What Does the Resurrection of Jesus Mean?

 Scripture Reading: Luke 18:9-14 ESV Introduction Humility in prayer is the doorway to true spiritual growth.
 In a world that

-Prepare your heart for Christmas through Scripture-centered Advent devotionals focused on promise, prophecy, and the coming of Christ.
-This series is designed to deepen reflection and strengthen spiritual growth during the Advent season.
+Prepare your heart for the coming of Christ through Scripture-centered Advent daily devotionals focused on promise, prophecy, and fulfillment.

 What Does It Mean That God Came Near?
 A Daily Devotion for Advent Reflection John 1:14 teaches that God the